jhollist/nsink/paper.md

 Peter August, Chris Damon, and Art Gold of the University of Rhode Island’s Department of Natural Resources Science.
 Both the UCONN and URI crews have contributed tremendously to the development of the N-Sink concept.
-Additionally, we are grateful to X X, X X, X X, Joe LiVolsi, Tim Gleason, and Wayne Munns from the US EPA, Atlantic Coastal Environmental Sciences Division for constructive reviews of this paper.
+Additionally, we are grateful to Stephen Shivers, Michael Dumelle, Joe LiVolsi, Tim Gleason, and Wayne Munns for constructive early reviews of this paper.
+Lastly, Ken Forshay from the US EPA’s Center for Environmental Solutions and Emergency Response deserves our thanks for shepherding the development of N-Sink for many years.
 The views expressed in this article are those of the authors and do not necessarily represent the views or policies of the U.S. Environmental Protection Agency.
 Any mention of trade names, products, or services does not imply an endorsement by the U.S. Government or the U.S.
 Environmental Protection Agency.
 The EPA does not endorse any commercial products, services, or enterprises.
-This contribution is identified by the tracking number ORD-XXXXX of the Atlantic Coastal Environmental Sciences Division, Office of Research and Development, Center for Environmental Measurement and Modeling, US Environmental Protection Agency.
+This contribution is identified by the tracking number ORD-044618 of the Atlantic Coastal Environmental Sciences Division, Office of Research and Development, Center for Environmental Measurement and Modeling, US Environmental Protection Agency.